Domain Adaptation of low-resource Target-Domain models using well-trained ASR Conformer Models: Datasets and Architecture Details

-\subsection{Baseline}
+\subsubsection{Baseline}

-The two baseline Conformer models are built using the two low-resource target-domain datasets: \textit{LibriSpeech-100-clean} and \textit{WSJ SI-284} data.
+The baseline Conformer models are built using the two low-resource target-domain datasets: \textit{LibriSpeech-100-clean} and \textit{WSJ SI-284} data.
+We use 80-dimensional Mel-filterbank features with 3 extra pitch features which are extracted every 10 msec with 25 msec window length as input features for all experiments.
 We use 200 byte-pair encodings (BPE) in each case.
-The rest of the parameters are exactly the same as those used in the well-trained ASR models, as presented in Table~\ref{Pretrained model}.
+The rest of the parameters are exactly the same as those used in the well-trained ASR models, as presented in Table \ref{Pretrained model}.
 All the layers are initialized with random initialization.
 No external Language Models are used while testing.
-Baseline results for \textit{LibriSpeech-100-clean} and \textit{WSJ SI-284} are presented in Tables \ref{LibriSpeech baseline} and \ref{wsj baseline}.
+Baseline results for \textit{LibriSpeech-100-clean} and \textit{WSJ SI-284} are presented in Tables \ref{LibriSpeech results} and \ref{wsj results} in Section 3, respectively.
+A layer-wise ablation study for the proposed approach facilitates the baseline results for different number of encoder layers to show that the improvement in the result is not because of increased number of encoder layers.
+A 22-6 encoder-decoder layers and a 24-6 encoder-decoder layers baseline is presented.
 We have also presented the results of directly decoding the target-domain data on the well-trained source-domain ASR model.
-The results have degraded very significantly compared to the baseline, indicating the mismatch between the source-domain of the well-trained ASR model and the target-domain data.
-One of the popular approaches to improve target-domain ASR performance is to do transfer-learning on the well-trained source-domain ASR model.
+The results have shown significant degradation compared to the baseline, indicating the mismatch between the source-domain of the well-trained ASR model and the target-domain data.
+One of the popular approaches to improve target-domain ASR performance is to do vanilla transfer-learning on the well-trained source-domain ASR model.

-\subsection{Vanilla Transfer-learning}
+\subsubsection{Vanilla Transfer-learning}

 We take the initialization of the target-domain ASR encoder-decoder model with the weights of the well-trained source-domain ASR model as vanilla transfer-learning.
 For vanilla transfer-learning, the 5000 BPEs of well-trained ASR models are unchanged.
-The encoder-decoder layers of the Conformer are then updated using the low-resource data..
-The results for vanilla transfer-learning are presented in Tables \ref{LibriSpeech baseline} and \ref{wsj baseline} for both the scenarios under study.
-Vanilla transfer-learning provides improvement over the baseline and direct decoding results.
+The encoder-decoder layers of the Conformer are then updated using the low-resource data.
+The results for vanilla transfer-learning are presented in Tables \ref{LibriSpeech results} and \ref{wsj results} for both the scenarios under study.

 Though vanilla transfer-learning helps improve the performance, it might not be optimal for domain adaptation of an encoder-decoder model.
-This is because the decoder of well-trained source-domain model built on large datasets is optimized to learn the language model of the source-domain.
-In the next subsection, we explore alternate transfer-learning methods to improve the target-domain ASR performance.
+This is because the decoder of the well-trained source-domain model built on large datasets is optimized to learn the language model of the source-domain.